What is TDS - Tax Deduction at Source | Aviva Life Insurance Skip to main content

 Are you also confused why your employer deducts a certain amount when paying your monthly salary or freelancing fee, and how it is adjusted against your final tax liability?
 Do you also advocate for a higher in-hand salary because you believe you’re getting a better deal?

 Getting a hang of taxes and how they work can certainly be a tough nut to crack.
 However difficult it might be, it’s essential to know the way taxes and their deductions work.
 After all, a significant chunk of your hard-earned money is spent filing taxes.
-Through this article, we’ll help you understand the nitty-gritty of TDS, how it works, and bust some common myths.
+Through this article, we’ll help you understand the nitty-gritty of what is TDS, how it works, and bust some common myths.

 What is TDS?